Picture Books

 Practice every day: Jacci studied her craft.
 She developed new inking techniques for Black and brown skin.
 And she welcomed everyone into her New Orleans shop, including women of every color, shape, and size.

 Stand up for what you believe: From art class to artist, Jacci Gresham pushed boundaries, and she never took no for an answer.
 Jacci made her mark.
-How will you make yours? - Ripening Time
+How will you make yours? - Big Enough

 Big Enough